6ix9ine: Trippie Redd

-In April 2017, Hernandez and Trippie Redd released their first collaboration, "Poles1469" and in July 2017, they released another, "Owee."
-Later that year, upon seeing a post from a Twitter account claiming Hernandez was a pedophile following the release of images and information by fellow rapper and Hernandez's detractor ZillaKami, Trippie Redd denounced Hernandez, saying, "I'm sorry brozay (sic), 1400 don't promote pedophiles...
-If we give niggas clout, we give niggas clout.
-It was an accident."
+In April 2017, Hernandez and Trippie Redd released their first collaboration, "Poles 1469" and in July 2017, they released another, "Owee".
+Following a post from a Twitter account claiming Hernandez was a pedophile, Redd denounced Hernandez.
 On November 11, 2017, following a series of barbs the two traded on social media, Redd was attacked in the lobby of a New York hotel and blamed Hernandez and his crew in an Instagram live video.
+The two would continue to trade shots on social media in February and March 2018.